 By relying exclusively on traditional recruiting practices, businesses are not being exposed to the broadest variety of candidates.
-This is perhaps especially true in technology, a sector renowned for its overabundance of white, college-educated males.
-In fact, less than 20 percent of people studying computer science today are female, according to Ali Marano, head of technology for social good, diversity & inclusion at JPMorgan Chase.
+This is perhaps especially true in technology, a sector primarily composed of college-educated males.
+In fact, less than 20 percent of people studying computer science today are female and even fewer are Black or Hispanic, according to Ali Marano, Head of Technology for Social Good, Diversity & Inclusion at JPMorgan Chase.

 “No one thought a tech job was in the cards for me,” Weizman admits.
 She notes that her coding professor and even her own family said she lacked the skills for such a career.

-“We want a diverse workforce, and for us that includes people who think differently,” explains Marano, who oversees Tech Connect.
+“We want a diverse workforce, and for us that includes people who think differently and those that have had different life experiences,” explains Marano, who oversees Tech Connect.
 “Someone who isn’t traditionally trained in computer science will approach problems and technology with diversity of thought.
-We value those unique perspectives.”
+We value and seek out those unique perspectives.”
 It is, after all, unique thought that breeds innovation.

 Sticking to the exclusively age-old rules of recruitment, then, just doesn’t make sense.
 The lack of innovation within recruitment is a large-scale, deeply entrenched issue and needs serious investment.